Phey Yew Kok

-Phey Yew Kok (彭由国 (Péng Yóuguó); born 1934) is a Singaporean former politician and union leader.
+Phey Yew Kok (born 1934) is a Singaporean former politician and union leader.
 A former member of the governing People's Action Party (PAP), he was the Member of Parliament for Boon Teck Constituency from 1972 to 1980 and the President of the National Trades Union Congress from 1970 to 1980.
 He was convicted in 2016 for charges of misuse of union funds laid against him in 1979.
 He had previously been on the run for 35 years before surrendering to Singapore authorities in 2015.

 Early life and education

 Phey was born in 1934.
 He was educated in a Chinese stream secondary school before switching to an English stream secondary school.
 He also studied accountancy at the Singapore Technical Institute (now Singapore Polytechnic) while teaching at a primary school.

 Career

 Phey started working in the Malaysia–Singapore Airlines (MSA) as an accounts clerk.
 While working at MSA, Phey began to suffer from hearing loss due to him working at the airport where there was high levels of noise.
 When he was promoted to be a planning officer in the production and planning department of MSA, he joined its union, Singapore Air Transport Union (SATU) (Note: The union representing air transport workers went through several changes of name over time.
 Prior to 1967, it was known as "Malayan Airways/Qantas Empire Airways Local Employees' Union", and in 1984, SATU was split into three house unions.) and was elected into SATU's executive committee in 1960.
 He subsequently held the treasurer post in SATU in 1966, and finally the president position in 1968.